Clinical mental health counseling is a growing field.

 Clinical mental health counseling stands on the frontlines of medical treatment due to improved identification of conditions.

-The populations most impacted by mental illnesses were:
+The populations most impacted by Any Mental Illnesses (AMI) were:

 Clinical mental health counseling can help people manage disorders through medications and therapy.